 Integrative Acupuncture is one of the leading back pain acupuncture centers in Vermont.
 We work to bring natural pain relief to the affected areas of the back to residents in the Washington, Chittenden and Lamoille areas.
 Although we are a practice that treats many conditions, back pain is the condition we treat most frequently.
 Every single day, someone walks into our clinic with back pain and walks out without pain.
-Patients visit our Montpelier and Willeston practice to naturally keep pain away.
+Patients visit our Montpelier and Williston practice to naturally keep pain away.

 Treating Back Pain With Acupuncture

 Chinese Medicine looks to decrease back pain by defining the underlying cause of the pain.
 Rather than providing drug therapies, we work to bring natural pain relief to the affected area.